maingockien01/COMP3040A3/README.md

 ## Resources

 The request is formatted as the above example where the parameters must be given followed by "//api/concerts?", the first parameters are start_date and end_date that must be formatted as \<dd-mm-yyyy\>, followed by the city name and artist name.
+**Responce code 200** reponds to a successful call to the API
 The response is formatted as JSON where the information is displayed in the order:
 * `artists`: The artist name as a string
 * `venueName`: The venue name as a string
 * `date`: A string that represensts the date in the format \<dd-mm-yyyy\>
 * `venueAddress`: A string that represents the address of the venue in the format {\<Street Adress>, \<City Name\>, \<Province\>, \<Postal Code\>}
 * `time`: A string that represents the start time of the concert in the format {\<hh:mm\>\<am/pm\>}

+**Responce code 400** responds if there is an error in the request and returns an error message

+**Responce code 500** responds if there is an issue on the server side that caused an error and the request was not handled properly.
+A corresponding error message is also displayed

 ## Group Members